top of page

 Cunera of Rhenen, protector of horses

-Cunera surfaces in history in a litany (worship) found in Exeter in England, dated somewhere between 1054 and 1072.
-It’s the oldest mention of the name Cunera.
-The Exeter litany invokes saints, bishops, apostles, angels, martyrs etc., and among them Cunera.
-Bishop Radbodus of Utrecht (850-917) and Saint Boniface (672 or 675-754) are listed as well in the Exeter litany.
+Cunera first appears in recorded history in a litany (a form of worship) from Exeter, England, dated between 1054 and 1072.
+This is the earliest known mention of the name Cunera.
+The Exeter litany invokes saints, bishops, apostles, angels, martyrs, and others—among them Cunera.
+Also included in the list are Bishop Radbodus of Utrecht (ca. 850–917) and Saint Boniface (ca. 672/675–754).

-The Vita Meinwerci mentioned earlier, written between 1155 and 1165, is the oldest text that connects Cunera with the settlement of Rhenen.
-To quote the vita: reliquiis de ecclesia vicina Rene constructa in honore sancte Cunere, in quibus iurare consueverant ‘on the relics of the neighbouring church built in honour of Saint Cunera, on which they [seven witnesses] used to swear’.
-Interestingly, when in the story about Bishop Meiwerk the untruthful witnesses are asked also to swear on the relics of the saints Peter, Paul and Blasius their eyes turn blind, or their hands stiffened because they did lie.
-Why didn’t this happen before when they swore on the relics of virgin Cunera, we wonder?
+The Vita Meinwerci, mentioned earlier and written between 1155 and 1165, is the earliest known text that links Cunera to the settlement of Rhenen.
+To quote the vita: reliquiis de ecclesia vicina Rene constructa in honore sancte Cunere, in quibus iurare consueverant—‘on the relics of the nearby church built in honour of Saint Cunera, on which they [seven witnesses] used to swear.’
+Interestingly, in the story about Bishop Meinwerk, when the dishonest witnesses are later asked to swear on the relics of Saints Peter, Paul, and Blasius, they go blind or their hands stiffen as punishment for lying.
+Why this did not happen earlier when they swore on the relics of the Virgin Cunera, we wonder.

 Sinte Kunera / Saint Cunera